WHMCS/developer-docs/about/contribute.md

 +++

-This documentation site is hosted on Github.
+This documentation site is hosted on GitHub.

 We welcome users and developers to submit issues and pull requests with suggestions for change, improvements and corrections.